zachallaun/protean/README.md

 ### Familiar functions

-* `call/3` - Send an event synchronously to a Protean machine and receive the machine state and any replies resulting from transition.
+* `call/3` - Send an event synchronously to a Protean machine and receive the machine context and any replies resulting from transition.
 * `send/2` - Send an event asynchronously to a Protean machine.
 Always returns `:ok`.
 * `send_after/3` - Send an event to a Protean machine after a given delay.
 Like `Process.send_after/4`, returns a timer reference so that the send can be canceled with `Process.cancel_timer/2`.

 ### Additional functions specific to Protean machines

-* `current/1` - Get the current machine state of a running Protean machine.
+* `current/1` - Get the current machine context of a running Protean machine.
 * `matches?/2` - Query the currently active state(s) of a machine.
 * `subscribe/2` (and `unsubscribe/2`) - Subscribes the calling process to receive a message on every state transition.